 Safety is of the utmost importance to INHF and our land internship program.
 We will focus on teaching and training our interns to work in a safe and effective manner.
 Each intern will receive individual and group training in the areas of chainsaw/brush saw operation, UTV operation, herbicide application, first aid and CPR and workplace harassment prevention.

 INHF land stewardship interns will have a sincere passion for conservation in Iowa, possess a true willingness to learn and enjoy working in a fun, hardworking environment.
 This internship is physically demanding and requires fit, motivated individuals.
 It provides excellent hands-on experience in the field of natural land management and restoration.
 Interns will work very hard in all kinds of weather, and will gain invaluable field experience and knowledge about ecological restoration.

 Driving to various work sites is required, so interns must have a working car or be able to coordinate a carpooling arrangement.

 College students of any age, even freshmen, are eligible for this internship.
 Conservation and equipment operation experience is a plus, but enjoying demanding, outdoor work is crucial.
 Past interns have included animal ecology, botany, forestry, biology, environmental policy or environmental science majors, among other majors.
 This particular internship requires someone willing to work hard outdoors in all conditions (especially summer heat).

-INHF selects eight to 10 full-time interns each summer, who work together as a crew.
+INHF selects six full-time interns each summer, who work together as a crew.
+The internship begins May 23, 2022 and ends August 11, 2022.
 These interns work 40 hours/week (Monday through Thursday, 10 hours/day).
 Travel and tent camping at parks near the work sites is required.
 (Campsites will always have reasonable amenities, including showers and flush toilets.)
 Pay is $11/hr.